yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 ### Sharing Our Custom Party Preparator Agent to the Hub

 Wouldn't it be amazing to share the Alfred agent with the community?
 By doing so, anyone can easily download and use the agent directly from the Hub, bringing the ultimate party preparator of Gotham to their fingertips!
-Let’s make it happen! 🎉
+Let's make it happen! 🎉

 The `smolagents` library makes this possible by allowing you to share a complete agent with the community and download others for immediate use.
 It's as simple as the following: